MBA Student Resources

 MSB Technology Center & Services

-The MSB tech center is located on the first floor of Hariri, near the first floor locker room.
-They offer a variety of services to support student, staff, and faculty technologies and also serve as a de facto lost and found on campus.
-Their website provides resources and quicklinks to get your tech working on campus, including NetID & password reset, on-campus printing (PaperCut), and room reservation set-up (EMS).
+The MSB Tech Center is located on the first floor of the Hariri Building, near the first floor locker room.
+They offer a variety of services to support students, staff, and faculty and also serve as the de facto lost and found for Hariri.
+Their website provides resources and quick links to get your tech working on campus, including NetID & password reset, on-campus printing (PaperCut), and room reservation set-up (EMS).

 Tech Center Hours: